AmraniCh/ajax-router/README.md

 ## Inspirations

-The idea of the library came to my mind a long time ago when I was mostly developing web applications using just plain PHP, these applications were performing a lot of AJAX requests into a single PHP file, that file can have a hundred lines that handled this requests depending on function name that sent with the request as a parameter, so I've started to think of ways to clean up a little this file and improve the readability and make the code more maintainable.

 The way that this README is written is inspired by the README of this library [mirazmac/dotenvwriter](https://github.com/MirazMac/DotEnvWriter/blob/master/README.md).

 ## Contribution

-All types of contribution are welcome, so do not hesitate to send a PR or open an issue or just fixing a typo.
+All types of contribution are welcome, so do not hesitate to send a PR to add a new feature or just fixing a typo.

 ## Support